-With ever-shifting rules and complicated sequences of events that run in ways that can seem sometimes backwards, players will inevitably come to a disagreement on how a rule actually works.
-This means returning to the rules and actually participating in what looks suspiciously like municipal laws to determine the finest-grained details of how the combination two rules might work together at the same time.
+With ever-shifting rules and complicated sequences of events that run in ways that can sometimes seem backwards, players will inevitably come to a disagreement on how a rule actually works.
+This means returning to the rules and actually participating in what looks suspiciously like municipal laws to determine the finest-grained details of how the combination of rules might work together at the same time.

 This feels like bureaucracy in one way, but in another sense the game gives the player the unique thrill of being entirely technically correct.
 Many of the most ingenious combinations of cards rely on both a grasp of the big picture of the game along with the focused close-up detail of a single card's intricacies.
 This level of distance between the scopes of understanding in Magic is fairly unique, and it's always entertaining to have a player gleefully explain how in this particular instance of the game why they are winning in a way you had never considered possible.
+It's worth noting that at the GLS presentation I gave on this topic, I was approached by a professional Magic player who pointed out that at a certain level of competency, debate is very rarely part of play, as both players are skilled enough in the rules to have very few, if any points of contention.
+But I'd say that as a component of scaffolding in Magic, debate is an important part of the mastery trajectory, and in many situations even a fun element of the play cycle.